Alcott House: History and ideology

-In 1856 the foundation stone was laid for the present building, South Lodge, opened in 1862, which could accommodate 200 children.
+In 1856 the foundation stone was laid for the present building, South Lodge, opened in 1862, which could accommodate 200 children in the National Orphan Home for Girls.
+It is of "yellow brick, Late Classical, with a central turret in the Italiane style".
 The orphanage closed in 1924.
 South Lodge has been converted to flats and the grounds have been developed as Bishops Close.

 British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food

 The British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food was formed at Alcott House by a group of vegetarians in 1843.
 Unlike other organisations during this time, the Society had an open membership for women and let them hold office.
 The Society has been described as the world's first vegetarian organisation, and as a forerunner to the Vegetarian Society.
 Its president was Sophia Chichester.